Difficulties of Teleparallel Theories of Gravity with Local Lorentz Symmetry: The TEGR

 \section{The TEGR}

-The TEGR is a geometrical formulation of the relativistic theory of gravity in terms of tetrad fields.
+The TEGR is a geometrical formulation of the relativistic theory of gravity in terms of tetrad fields, which allows the notion of distant parallelism of vector or tensor fields.
+The theory has a long history, which includes contributions from Hayashi and Shirafuji \cite{Hayashi}, Hehl \cite{Hehl}, Cho \cite{Cho} and Nester \cite{Nester}.
+See Ref. \cite{Maluf1} for additional relevant references.
 The theory is defined by the field equations, which are equivalent to the Einstein's field equations of the metric formulation of general relativity.
 The set of tetrad fields is interpreted as a frame adapted to observers in space-time, and allows the projection of vector or tensors on the frame of an observer.
 The projection of a vector field $V^\mu(x^\alpha)$ on a certain frame, in the tangent space at the position $x^\alpha$, is given by $V^a(x^\alpha)=e^a\,_\mu(x^\alpha)\,V^\mu(x^\alpha)$.
 This is one of the main geometrical properties of the set of tetrad fields.

 The equivalence of the TEGR with the metric formulation of general relativity is based on a geometrical identity between the scalar curvature $R(e)$, constructed out of the tetrad fields, and an invariant combination of quadratic terms in the torsion tensor, given by